simonceddy/config/readme.md

 - PHP
 - JSON
+- CSV (parses as an array with the filename as key)
 - YAML (requires symfony/yaml as a peer dependency)

 The given path can also be a directory containing supported files and subdirectories.
+The directory structure will be used to determine nesting.